 Team bowling involves a group of players that compete on the same team against another grouping, with the team that achieves the highest cumulative score declared the winner of the match.
 While bowling teams can consist of anywhere from three to five players, the standard for competitive team bowling is five players.
 Teams try to make best use of each player's individual skill sets by creating a "lineup" that dictates the order in which players will take their turns (first, second, third, fourth or fifth).

-The heavy production begins with the fourth bowler, whose combination of experience and a strong track record will either continue the team's success or make up for the mishaps of the previous three bowlers.
-Finally, keeping in line with the mantra 'save the best for last,' the fifth bowler is the star of the team and is fully expected to end the frame on a high note by knocking down each of the pins with ease on the first shot.
-This is known as a "strike" and adds a large number of bonus points to the leadoff bowler's next two shots.
+The fifth bowler is the star of the team and is fully expected to end the frame on a high note by knocking down each of the pins with ease on the first shot.
+This is known as a strike and adds a large number of bonus points to the leadoff bowler's next two shots.